percona/pxc-docs/docs/howtos/proxysql.md

     using the `pxc_maint_transition_period` variable
     to accommodate long-running transactions.
     If the period is long enough for all transactions to finish, there should be little disruption in the cluster workload.
 If you increase the transition period, the packaging script may determine the wait as a server stall.

     When ProxySQL detects that the mode is set to `MAINTENANCE`, it stops routing traffic to the node.
-During the transition period, the node continues to receive existing write-set replication traffic, ProxySQL avoids opening new connections and starting transactions.
+During the transition period, any existing connections continue, but ProxySQL avoids opening new connections and starting transactions.
     Still, the user can open connections to monitor status.

     Once control is returned, you can perform maintenance activity.